Comparing Regis (RGS) & The Competition

-Regis (NYSE: RGS) is one of 60 public companies in the “Personal services” industry, but how does it compare to its rivals?
-We will compare Regis to similar companies based on the strength of its institutional ownership, dividends, risk, profitability, analyst recommendations, earnings and valuation.
+Regis (NYSE: RGS) is one of 60 publicly-traded companies in the “Personal services” industry, but how does it compare to its competitors?
+We will compare Regis to similar businesses based on the strength of its earnings, analyst recommendations, institutional ownership, valuation, risk, dividends and profitability.

 Profitability

-This table compares Regis and its rivals’ net margins, return on equity and return on assets.
+This table compares Regis and its competitors’ net margins, return on equity and return on assets.

 |Net Margins